girlscript/winter-of-contributing/.github/PULL_REQUEST_TEMPLATE.md

 <!----Please delete the hashtag from the correct option----->

-- [ ] A#udio (Should be in mp3 format Includes speech clarity, Concise ,Low distortion)
+- [ ] Au#dio (Should be in mp3 format Includes speech clarity, Concise ,Low distortion)
-- [ ] V#ideo (Animations, screen-recordings, presentations and regular explanatory films are all possibilties etc)
+- [ ] Vi#deo (Animations, screen-recordings, presentations and regular explanatory films are all possibilties etc)
-- [ ] D#ocumentation (Content Creation in the form of codes or tutorials)
+- [ ] Doc#umentation (Content Creation in the form of codes or tutorials)
-- [ ] O#ther (If you choose other, Please mention changes below)
+- [ ] Other (If you choose other, Please mention changes below)

 <hr>